polyquantique/Neurolibre-Photon-Number-Classification/paper.md

 After computing the Gaussian mixture, photon numbers are assigned based on the average area of the samples inside each cluster.
 The mean area provides a reference for the cluster ordering, since a signal's area grows with energy and, consequently, the number of photons.
 This task is unambiguous because the average areas are well separated, unlike the individual samples.

+(sec:conf)=
 ## Quality Assessment

 Assessing the performance of dimensionality reduction techniques in an unsupervised setting is difficult since the ground truth is unknown.
 To tackle this task, we quantify cluster separation.
 To improve the performance evaluation it is also important to understand that the problem is not completely unsupervised considering photon sources used to generate samples follow known distributions.
 We include this knowledge of photon number distributions as an additional validation to cluster separation evaluation in the confidence metric.

 We consider the probability density of photon events can be approximated from the sample's distribution in the latent space following the Gaussian mixture model.
 Following previous work [@humphreys_tomography_2015], the confidence $C_n$ is used as a performance metric for the resolution of photon numbers in a latent space following,